e-caste/dsdbt-homework/HW3/Homework3_Castelli_Enrico_s280124.md

     IF :NEW.ChangeType = 'O' THEN
         -- add phone to TELEPHONE table
-        INSERT INTO TELEPHONE VALUES (:NEW.PhoneNo, :NEW.x, :NEW.y, 'On');
+        INSERT INTO TELEPHONE (PhoneNo, X, Y, PhoneState) VALUES (:NEW.PhoneNo, :NEW.x, :NEW.y, 'On');
         -- increase CurrentPhone# in corresponding cell
         UPDATE CELL
         SET CurrentPhone# = CurrentPhone# + 1